Ceremony: Purpose of secular ceremony

-The components of ceremony
+Components of ceremony

 To be powerful and effective, such ceremonies, in the view of all the scholars in the field, had to have impact.
 This occurred when the ceremony was framed by the visual and performing arts.

 Great care had to be taken in creating and choosing the poetry, prose, stories, personal journeys, myths, silences, dance, music and song, shared meditations, choreography and symbolism which comprised a ceremony.

 To reinforce the psychological and cultural power of ceremony it should be enacted, as far as possible, in a beautiful interior and exterior place.
 Beauty is the essential core of ceremony, having always been part of "raising the spirit" and embedding the good in the memory.

 Ceremonies, as they always had been, are historically the bridge between the visual and performing arts and the people.
 Murphy and his followers, and international practitioners such as David Oldfield of Washington DC understand that ceremonies are core expressions of the culture.
 Done well, they can assist in major decision-making, bring emotional security, strengthen bonds between people, and communicate a sense of contentment.
 To quote David Oldfield:

 Israel Defense Forces Chief of Staff Lt.
 Gen. Benny Gantz salutes Yom Kippur War casualties at an official annual memorial service.